Portfolio Analysis- 7 Methods And Techniques For Product Position

 Arthur D Little Portfolio Matrix

-The Arthur D. Little portfolio matrix is a kind of portfolio matrix in strategic management which is proposed by Arthur D. Little (ADL) formed of 20 cell matrices.
+The Arthur D. Little portfolio matrix is a kind of portfolio matrix in strategic management which is proposed by Arthur D. Little (ADL) and formed of 20 cell matrices.

 There are mainly two dimensions i.e. stages of industry maturity and competitive position.